 - The deadline for independent study applications is the last day of classes of the winter semester for Spring, Summer, and Fall independent studies, and the last day of the Fall semester for Winter independent studies.

 - Faculty is not required to direct independent study and will normally limit the number of independent study courses they supervise per semester to one.
-Students may only count one independent study toward the completion of their concentration requirements (if your project requires two semesters of independent work, you might consider applying to write a senior honors thesis).
+Students may only count one independent study toward the completion of their major/minor requirements (if your project requires two semesters of independent work, you might consider applying to write a senior honors thesis).

 - The faculty expects that a course of independent study normally contain 50% more reading than a regularly scheduled course, in light of the fact that less time is spent in class.
 Students should come to meetings with the supervising faculty member, prepared to present work they have completed and to discuss their results.
 All proposals should be accompanied by a bi-weekly breakdown of work, including reading, writing, research and any other relevant responsibilities (see page four of the independent study application form).